sbarca14/MVDwithPolicies/README.md

 Being able to express a constraint in ODRL gets us only halfway there, we also need some code to evaluate that expression.
 In EDC, we do this by registering policy evaluation functions with the policy engine.

-Since our dataspace defines two credential types, which can be used in policies, we also need two evaluation functions.
+Since our dataspace defines three credential types, which can be used in policies, we also need three evaluation functions.

 #### 8.4.1 Membership evaluation function